timmcginley/41934/A4__FinalProject/readme.md

 ````

-## 1. Python script to produce Excel based on IFC
-1. a python script to gather the data that you need for your project.
-This python script should produce an excel file containing the data from the IFC that you need in your project. for this we want you to:
-* be careful about the naming of the sheets as this provides the hierarchy of information that you want to use in your tool.
-## 2. Excel including assumptions and external data
-* Some data may not be available in the model.
-In this case produce a second excel file that contains the assumptions for the use case...
 ## 2 minute video
 * Summary of the use case / why is this a challenge?
 * Who is you tool for?